nikoroz/bokhyllan/README.md

-# bokhyllan
+# Bokhyllan
+School assignment.
 WinForms application that stores and retrieves information about books and authors.